 - Must provide documentation of a minimum of 8 hours of job shadowing in a hospital-based, general radiology (x-ray) department.
 Job shadowing must be completed prior to application to the program.
 Follow the link below to access the job shadowing form.

 - All applicants must complete a criminal background check and drug screen through a college-approved background screening company prior to the beginning of the fall semester of admission.
 The student will be responsible for the cost of the background check and drug screen.
 Students not passing the criminal background check and/or drug screen may be prohibited from participating in clinical education.
 This will prevent the student from being able to complete all program requirements for graduation.
+This process will begin after the program orientation meeting in May.

 Students are required to complete a health history, immunization record, physical exam, essential functions acknowledgment form, criminal background check, drug screen and American Heart Association Basic Life Support (BLS) for Healthcare Providers CPR certification prior to the first day of class.
 Completing these requirements should begin immediately following the mandatory program orientation meeting in May.